Ingress (video game): Ingress Prime

-In December 2017, Niantic announced that a thoroughly revamped version of the game, branded as Ingress Prime, would be released in 2018 using a completely rewritten new client and the lessons learned from the massive popularity of Pokémon Go.
-The new version features a subtly different back story akin to a superhero origin theme and a more florid graphic design.
-Technologically the new version uses Apple's ARKit and Google's ARCore, and the network layer transitioned from JSON to Protobuf in keeping with the engineering style of Pokémon Go.
+In December 2017, Niantic announced that a thoroughly revamped version of the game, branded as Ingress Prime, would be released in 2018 using a completely rewritten client.
+The new version featured a subtly different backstory akin to a superhero origin story and a more florid graphic design.
+The new version used Apple's ARKit and Google's ARCore, and the network layer transitioned from JSON to Protobuf in keeping with the engineering style of Pokémon Go.
 Prime launched on November 5, 2018, as an update to the existing Ingress game.
 Niantic also retained the older Ingress game and retroactively named the older app as Scanner [REDACTED].
-The intention of the older Ingress app was to facilitate the transition to Prime, as feature parity was reached between both apps in 2019.
+The older Ingress app was intended to facilitate the transition to Prime, as feature parity between the two apps was reached in 2019.
 Niantic retired the older app on September 30, 2019.

-In November 2025, Niantic announced, as part of its thirteenth anniversary, Ingress Prime would be renamed back to Ingress to mark its third iteration of the game.
-The company explained their previous iterations as Niantic Labs@Google (Ingress 1.0) to Niantic Inc (Ingress 2.0), and Niantic Spatial (Ingress 3.0).
+In November 2025, Niantic announced that Ingress Prime would be renamed to Ingress to mark the game's third iteration.
+The company explained their previous iterations as: Niantic Labs@Google (Ingress 1.0), Niantic Inc (Ingress 2.0), and Niantic Spatial (Ingress 3.0).